 Candidates for a degree must complete a form notifying the registrar of their intent to graduate.
-A one-time fee of \$175 is required of all graduates.
+A one-time graduation fee is required of all graduates during the semester of graduation (current fee amounts are available in the KU Academic Catalog).
 All financial obligations must be settled in full before the degree will be conferred.